mhaupt/basicode/README.md

 1 ms after each statement; passing `-slooow` will pause execution for 3 ms after each statement.

+### Overview of Available Command Line Arguments

+In addition to `-hold`, `-intro`, and `-slow` (see above), you can use the following command line arguments:

+*   `-nowait`: suppress waiting.
+If this argument is given, the `GOSUB 450` subroutine will have no effect; execution will simply continue without delays.
+*   `-nosound`: play no sounds at all.
+*   `-enforceBoundaries`: do run-time checks that ensure the `HO` and `VE` coordinates in graphics mode are always within the allowed `0..1` range.
+*   `-showMapKeys`: display debugging information when keys are pressed and mapped.

 ## Implementation Notes

 The BASICODE implementation is meant to be simple, and to be as "standalone"